How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 👋 3.
 Opposite Hand Drawing Challenge

-Draw with your non-dominant hand.
+It's simple: draw with your non-dominant hand.

 Expect clumsy results—but that’s the point.
 You’ll stop overthinking and discover new shapes and forms.